 Answer: By definition, a disciple is a follower, one who accepts and assists in spreading the doctrines of another.
-A Christian disciple is a person who accepts and assists in the spreading of the good news of Jesus Christ.
-Christian discipleship is the process by which disciples grow in the Lord Jesus Christ and are equipped by the Holy Spirit, who resides in our hearts, to overcome the pressures and trials of this present life and become more and more Christlike.
-This process requires believers to respond to the Holy Spirit’s prompting to examine their thoughts, words and actions and compare them with the Word of God.
-This requires that we be in the Word daily'studying it, praying over it, and obeying it.
+A Christian disciple is a person who follows Jesus Christ and accepts and assists in the spreading of the good news of salvation through Him.
+Christian discipleship is the process by which disciples grow in the Lord Jesus Christ and are equipped by the indwelling Holy Spirit to overcome the pressures and trials of this present life and become more and more Christlike.
+This process requires believers to respond to the Holy Spirit’s prompting to examine their thoughts, words, and actions and compare them with the Word of God.
+This requires that we be in the Word daily—studying it, praying over it, and obeying it.
 In addition, we should always be ready to give testimony of the reason for the hope that is within us (1 Peter 3:15) and to disciple others to walk in His way.
 According to Scripture, being a Christian disciple involves personal growth characterized by the following:

 1. Putting Jesus first in all things (Mark 8:34–38).
 The disciple of Christ needs to be set apart from the world.
-Our focus should be on our Lord and pleasing Him in every area of our lives.
+Our focus should be on our Lord and how to please Him in every area of our lives.
 We must put off self-centeredness and put on Christ-centeredness.

 2. Following Jesus’ teachings (John 8:31–32).
-We must be obedient children and doers of the Word.
-Obedience is the supreme test of faith in God (1 Samuel 28:18), and Jesus is the perfect example of obedience as He lived a life on earth of complete obedience to the Father even to the point of death (Philippians 2:6–8).
+We must be obedient children and doers of the Word (James 1:22).
+Obedience is the supreme test of faith in God (1 Samuel 28:18).
+Jesus said, “Whoever has my commands and keeps them is the one who loves me” (John 14:21).
+Jesus is also the perfect example of obedience as He lived a life on earth of complete obedience to the Father even to the point of death (Philippians 2:6–8).

-4. Love for other disciples (John 13:34–35).
-We are told that love of other believers is the evidence of our being a member of God’s family (1 John 3:10).
-Love is defined and elaborated on in 1 Corinthians 13:1–13.
+4. Loving other disciples (John 13:34–35).
+Love of other believers is an evidence of our being a member of God’s family (1 John 3:10).
+Love is described in 1 Corinthians 13:1–13.
 These verses show us that love is not an emotion; it is action.
-We must be doing something and involved in the process.
-Furthermore, we are told to think more highly of others than of ourselves and to look out for their interests (Philippians 2:3–4).
-The next verse in Philippians (verse 5) really sums up what we are to do when it comes to everything in life: "our attitude should be the same as that of Christ Jesus."
-What a perfect example He is to us for everything we are to do in our Christian walk.
+In order to love, we must be doing something and involved in the process.
+One way to show love is to think more highly of others than of ourselves and to look out for their interests (Philippians 2:3–4).
+Another way to show love is to be patient and not take offense at every provocation (1 Peter 4:8).